-I recently spent some time at a coastal town, with not a dive center in sight.
+I recently spent some time in a coastal town, without a single dive center in the vicinity.
 But the water was warm and clear, and the coastline rocky, so there was a good chance there was something to see.
-So I pulled out my fins, mask, and snorkel and took the waters, skin diving style.
+So I pulled out my fins, mask, and snorkel and took to the waters, skin diving style.

 Scuba diving grew out of skin diving

 With more and more people taking to the shores for pleasure at the beginning of the 20th century.
 The curiosity of what lay beneath the surface made people start putting on flippers and masks.
 In a number of instances, inspired by the fishermen of the Mediterranean, spears, and plummet into the deep.

 Only with Jacques Cousteau’s Aqualung, invented in the 1940s, did true scuba diving come about, and up until the 1960's skin diving was still the predominant discipline.
 It evens gets a mention in a number of James Bond books, including the first one, Casino Royale, and in the short story Octopussy.

 What is the difference between skin diving and snorkeling

 First up, there are a number of similarities, both include the same gear; mask, fins, and snorkel.
 Both practitioners spend most of the time on the surface, looking down at the world below.

 Read more about the Gear Used for Snorkeling and Skin Diving

 But where the snorkeler is content to stay on the surface, the skin diver only stays there to find something interesting to dive for and to catch his or her breath between dives.
 The purpose is to swim below the surface, among fish, bottom structures, and whatever else is down there.